Study: Trodelvy clinical trial results likely practice-changing for people with metastatic triple-negative breast cancer

 |What does this study mean for me?||Resources and reference|

 This study is about:

 The ASCENT study, which was done to confirm results of a prior study, IMMU-132.
-The early-phase IMMU-132 study showed that the drug Trodelvy improved outcomes for patients living with metastatic triple-negative breast cancer.
+The early-phase IMMU-132 study showed that the drug Trodelvy improved outcomes for patients living with triple-negative breast cancer.

 Trodelvy is a “smart drug”

 Smart drugs combine two molecules.
 Trodelvy is a combination of a chemotherapy drug and an antibody that delivers it specifically to cancer cells.
 The chemotherapy drug then kills the cancer cells, sparing normal cells.

 triple-negative breast cancer is aggressive.
 Patients have few options for treatment beyond chemotherapy.
 On April 22, 2020 the U.S. Food and Drug Administration () granted accelerated approval of the drug Trodelvy for the treatment of advanced, based on results of the IMMU-132 study reviewed here.
 The ASCENT study was conducted to verify results of IMMU-132.
 It confirmed that Trodelvy benefits patients with triple-negative breast cancer ().

 Confirming studies are done to show how well a new treatment works after it is shown in early studies to be beneficial for patients.
 New drugs, such as Trodelvy, that are given accelerated approval are required to be tested in a follow-up, larger clinical trial.
 This is done to verify that the drug really works when it is tested on many more people in a study.
 The may remove a drug from the market if a confirmatory study shows that the drug does not benefit patients.

 The promising research that resulted in the approval of Trodelvy was first reviewed here.